fulldiveVR/e-browser-core/browser/brave_vpn/win/brave_vpn_wireguard_service/README.md

-# AI Wiz VPN WireGuard Service
+# AI Wize VPN WireGuard Service

 Windows service which exposes COM and CLI interfaces that can be used to start/stop a WireGuard VPN connection given a configuration file.